 How to Prevent Scope Creep on Projects

-Learn how to prevent scope creep on projects by implementing seven tips.
-These practical project management tips help you stay on track.
+Learn how to prevent scope creep on projects by implementing seven tips to help you stay on track.

 So I feel like it’s important, not only to put techniques in place to manage the scope creep, but also the scope creeps.
 What do they look like?